popnerdstudios/C-3DK/README.md

 ### Raspberry Pi Compatibility
 - Tailored to run efficiently on Raspberry Pi, ensuring accessibility and ease of deployment.

-### Star Wars Universe-Themed Conversational Skills
-- Programmed to interact in the style and knowledge base of a Star Wars protocol droid.
-- Offers users an immersive experience by leveraging lore and themes from the Star Wars universe.

 ## Additional Tools and Functionalities

 ### ElevenLabs Voice Generation and STT